surniaulula/wpsso/readme.txt

 	* Renamed and moved the SucomException class from lib/com/exception.php to WpssoException in lib/exception.php.

 == Upgrade Notice ==

+= 3.40.14-dev.1 =

+(2017/04/17) Minor code optimization, including renaming of Pinterest option key prefixes from 'rp' to 'p'.

 = 3.40.13 =